BRGOVIND/mineBro/README.md

   - [Ollama](https://ollama.com/) installed locally, or
   - Any OpenAI-compatible HTTP endpoint (LM Studio, llama.cpp `server`, vLLM, OpenRouter, OpenAI)

-Fabric Loader is downloaded automatically by the Gradle build; no manual install needed.
+Fabric Loader is downloaded automatically by the Gradle build; Its already in there. dw

 ### 1. Clone the project